Thanks for joining me!

 Where to Stay

-Highlights: Family-friendly accommodations/dining, Indoor Pool, Full-Service Spa, Updated rooms, lobby, and ballroom (to be completed this fall), small lobby market with toiletries, snacks/drinks, and souvenirs.
+Highlights: Family-friendly accommodations/dining, Indoor Pool, Full-Service Spa, Updated rooms/lobby/ballroom; a small lobby market with toiletries, snacks/drinks, and souvenirs.
 This hotel is in a great location — it’s a short drive from everything you will want to see in Mystic!

 Another great option: The Whaler’s Inn (located right in downtown Mystic).